Updated: August 25, 2020

 Water hammer is a plumbing problem that is typically characterized by a banging or thumping sound produced when pressure builds up inside water pipes.
-Experts call this pressure buildup hydraulic shock and it typically occurs when water changes direction suddenly.
+Experts call this pressure buildup hydraulic shock, and it typically occurs when water changes direction suddenly.
 In most cases, this problem stems from a sudden closure of a valve.
 If you do not take steps to remedy this situation, it could get out of hand and cause problems such as pipe collapse.
-That said, here are tips on what to do about noisy pipes:

 Recharging Air Chambers